newpatiente2e/docs/docs/10-introduction.md

 This solution aims to address data issues that creep in with paper-based systems, plus the overhead associated with entering the new patient information into the surgery system.

-New patient registration for the doctor's surgery is still a paper-based process and will continue to be for the foreseeable future.
+For this doctor's surgery, patient registration is still a paper-based process and will continue to be so for the foreseeable future.
 The surgery wants to improve the patient experience by moving to an online registration process.
-The surgery has a website and a mobile app but they are not currently integrated with the patient registration process.
+The surgery has a website and a mobile app, but it's not integrated with the patient registration process.

 ## Tutorial goals